Firefighters Battle Two Massive Wildfires in Florida Panhandle

 The county opened a shelter at the Bay County Fairgrounds for displaced residents.
 “We understand and recognize that everyone is anxious to go back home and that it has been a huge inconvenience,” said Valerie Sale, a Bay County spokeswoman.

-The Adkins Avenue fire has been burning in Bay County since Friday, forcing the evacuation of at least 600 homes; it was 35 percent contained Sunday morning.
+The Florida Panhandle fire has been burning in Bay County since Friday, forcing the evacuation of at least 600 homes; it was 35 percent contained Sunday morning.

 The much-larger Bertha Swamp Fire started in neighboring Gulf County on Friday but spread to Bay and Calhoun counties on Saturday, forcing the evacuation of another 150 homes.
 It was ten percent contained as of Sunday morning.